ClionaOD/foundcog-adult-pilot-2-analysis/README.md

 - Results for with betas calculated per hemisphere and no subtraction of the mean are present for subj 2-14.
 Remaining to be calculated after further preprocessing

+### COD 24/08/21
+- Added an option in the glm_modelling script to split movies according to a specified # seconds.
+This also tags the repetitions of a trial_type and has been hard coded in the mark_reps block to read the order from the expt_history file.
+This will need to be streamlined at a later date.

 **note** all results and code is a work in progress.
 Code testing, debugging and thorough sanity checking is yet to be completed.